Pandulf IV of Capua

 Pandulf IV being imprisoned by the emperor.

-Pandulf IV (died 1049/50) was the Prince of Capua on three separate occasions.
+Pandulf IV (died 1049/50) was the Prince of Capua on three occasions.

 From February 1016 to 1022 he ruled in association with his cousin Pandulf II.
 In 1018, the Byzantine catapan Basil Boioannes destroyed the Lombard army of Melus of Bari and his Norman allies at Cannae.
 This victory brought the Byzantines recognition by all the princes of the Mezzogiorno, which had previously owed allegiance to the Holy Roman Emperor.
 Among these Pandulf was most ardent in his support of the Byzantines.
 He assisted Boioannes in capturing Melus' brother-in-law Dattus' tower on the Garigliano in 1020, but this brought a large army down from Germany.
 A detachment under Pilgrim, Archbishop of Cologne, marched down the Tyrrhenian coast and besieged Capua.
 In 1022 the prince was taken and a new prince, Pandulf, count of Teano, installed.
 Pandulf IV was brought in chains to the Emperor Henry II, who almost executed him before Pilgrim intervened on his behalf.
 He was then imprisoned in Germany for two years.

 He was released by Emperor Conrad II in 1024 at the request of Prince Guaimar III of Salerno, who was hoping for a new ally.
 Assisted by Guaimar and the Norman adventurer Rainulf Drengott, Pandulf immediately besieged Capua.
 In 1025, Boioannes, who had been busy on a Sicilian expedition, joined them with a huge force.
 In 1026, after a siege of 18 months, the city fell.
 The count of Teano was given safe passage to Naples by the Byzantine commander.
 Pandulf resumed his rule and remained in power until 1038.